-Workshops are delivered to help you to develop skills relevant to your degree.
-The Engagement Team offer workshops on Essay Planning and Writing; Critical Thinking; Effective Reading and Note taking, Reflective Writing and Presenting and many other essential academic skills.
-E-mail us for details of upcoming workshops or check out Academic Support on Blackboard.
+We offer lots of different Academic Workshops to help you develop skills relevant to your degree.
+Workshops cover areas like; Essay Planning and Writing; Critical Thinking; Effective Reading and Note taking, Reflective Writing and Presenting.

+E-mail us at Academic.Support@uwl.ac.uk for details of upcoming workshops or enrol with the Academic Support community on Blackboard.